'Worst flight we've had': Alleged chaos on Irish travellers' flight to NZ

 "The parents also asked for different seats because they are overweight and didn't have enough space, even insisting the attendant ask another couple with the only free seat on the plane to switch with them."

-After the plane took off, the family's children allegedly walked up and down the plane talking loudly and shouting to their parents, leaning against other passengers and harassing flight staff.
+After the plane took off, the family's children walked up and down the aisle talking loudly and shouting to their parents, leaning against other passengers and harassing flight staff, the man said.

-According to the passenger, the parents were quite a number of alcoholic beverages deep during the flight and allegedly left a soiled piece of clothing in their hand luggage, stinking out the plane.
+According to the passenger, the parents were quite a number of alcoholic beverages deep during the flight and left a soiled piece of clothing in their hand luggage, stinking out the plane.

 "They would lean against us often with an armpit on my head or an entire arm blocking the movie I attempted to watch.
 I was already boiling at this point, so asked the attendants if we could move.